| Home | My Designs | Traditional | Gallery | Workshops | Hawks | Events | Prices | Contact |

 |

-SwanDesigned in October 2007; became a workshop favourite in 2008.
+SwanThe swan was designed to be a workshop kite with all straight seams.
 It is a steady flier in low winds; an attractive and unusual white kite with orange/yellow and black detailing.
 Available in Whooper or Mute varieties.

 Also sold in kit form, ask for details.